noclicknoscreen/EC-Royale-Tracking/README.md

 ## TO DO:
-- send number of people for each camera
-- send nearest person for each camera
 - identify each person tracked by the system, with its position in cartesian and polar coordinates
+- user coordinates system with real dimensions
+- define detection areas
+- send number of people for each detection zone
+- send nearest person for each detection zone
-- improve UI
+- improve UI to move cameras with drag&drop
 - get it working for less cams than 3
-- user coordinates system with real dimensions
 - test on other systems (Mac, Linux)

 ## DONE: